mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/04.conferencing/06.managing-videos/docs.md

 ### Click 'Channels' in the group, then 'Create a new channel'.

+!
+Click Membership to ensure your class list is accurate.

 You can also click 'Create a channel' on the splash page.

 ![alt-text](priv-3.png "Create a channel")